bzwei/Demo-iDAAS-Connect-ThirdParty/README.md

 1. platform-addons: needed software to run locally.
 This currently contains amq-streams-1.5 (which is the upstream of Kafka 2.5)<br/>
 2. platform-scripts: support running kafka, creating/listing and deleting topics needed for this solution and also building and packaging the solution as well.
 All the scripts are named to describe their capabilities <br/>
-3. platform-testdata: sample transactions to leverage for using the platform.
+3. platform-testdata: sample transactions to leverage for using the platform. <br/>
+4. ddl: The DDL for the database that is used.

 ## Scenario: CSV File Processing
 This repository follows a very common general implementation of processing a CSV file from a filesystem.
 The intent is to pick up